 Selection Process and Requirements

 Nominations are now being accepted for advisory panelists.
 Advisory panelist nominations come from many sources, including arts organizations, council members, NYSCA staff and the public.
 Self---nominations are accepted.
 All panelists must be New York State residents for the duration of their service period.
 Advisory panelists will be recommended by the NYSCA staff with the approval of the Council.
-The deadline to submit your nomination is February 9, 2018 at 5:00 pm, ET.
+The deadline to submit your nomination for the FY2020 grant cycle will be announced in early 2019.

 Advisory panelists must demonstrate expertise in at least one of NYSCA’s evaluation criteria: Artistic and Programmatic Quality, Managerial and Fiscal Competence, and Service to the Public.
 Panelists may apply to up to three NYSCA Programs.

 Advisory panelists are required to act with utmost impartiality with respect to the evaluation and rating of applications and to protect panel deliberations from any potential conflict of interest or the appearance of such a conflict.
 Panelists will be required to acknowledge any affiliations with organizations making applications to the Council and must comply with New York State Ethics Laws.

 To make a nomination, submit a completed Nomination Form and the nominee’s resume to NYSCA by mail or email at the addresses listed below by the due date.